AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 +++

 ### Breakdown of errors per domain {#email-delivery-breakdown-domain}

 >[!CONTEXTUALHELP]
 >id="acw_delivery_reporting_error_domain"
 >title="Breakdown of errors per domain"
->abstract="The **Breakdown of errors per domain** table and graph display the available data for each error type encountered depending on each domain."
+>abstract="The **Breakdown of errors per domain** graph displays the available data for each error type encountered depending on each domain."

+>[!CONTEXTUALHELP]
+>id="acw_delivery_reporting_error_domain_table"
+>title="Breakdown of errors per domain"
+>abstract="The **Breakdown of errors per domain** table provides a comprehensive breakdown of the occurrence of each error depending on the domain used."

 The **[!UICONTROL Breakdown of errors per domain]** table and graph display the available data for possible errors encountered with each domain.